Mauitron/StygianSift/README.md

   - Click-to-select individual files
   - Ctrl+click for non-contiguous selection
   - Drag selection for ranges

+### Window Support (beta)
+ - Should compile and work on Windows
+ - Not extensivly tested

 ### Core File Operations
 - Create files